What Game Industry Events should you attend?

 Overlap: For games industry conferences, almost any event can be considered to be B2B if indie developers are in attendance, even if the show is primarily B2C focused.
 This is because it’s not always about who your target audience is an exhibitor, but rather who the attendees are interested in talking to, as they can have different interests (i.e. a journalist and gamer would have different reasons for looking at new games).The other aspect is that often times the roles can be reversed – a visitor can stop by multiple booths, and if almost all of the booths are their target audience, then in effect it’s as if the visitor had a booth and the exhibitors were their visitors.

 Conversely, all attendees (except for players or fans) should try to find a B2B objective to take away from the event.
 For developers, that can be finding a publisher, trying to get press for their new game, or just general networking with peers.

-See this list of game industry events indexable by date or country.
+See this list of video game conferences indexable by date or country.

 What happens at game industry trade shows:

 Talks, panels, and workshops – Some of the information shared by presenters can be valuable.
 Executives will share candid insights on a particular topic, such as user acquisition, publishing, game design, etc. Some of the talks and sessions are recorded for later viewing.
 Here are the YouTube channels for Casual Connect, Pocket Gamer Connects, and GDC Vault.